mosets/docs/importer.md

 Only `link_name` is mandatory.
 Other columns are optional.

 ### Import to existing custom fields {#csv-existing-fields}
-If you want to import a column to an existing custom field that you created in your directory, use the ID of the custom field as the column name.
+If you want to import a column to an existing custom field that you have created in your directory, use the **ID** or [Alias]({{version}}/fields#alias) of the custom field as the column name.
 You can locate these IDs at Custom Fields page.

 In the example below, we have 2 new columns named `25` and `31`.
 Mosets Tree will import data for these columns to custom field with those IDs: